Woody Woodpecker: Comics

 Woody was the star of a number of comic book series published in the U.S. and around the world.
 The main title, Walter Lantz Woody Woodpecker, ran from 1952 to 1983.

-Woody first appeared as a comic book character in 1942, appearing alongside Andy Panda and Oswald the Rabbit in Dell Comics' New Funnies, an anthology comic that featured a number of other Lantz characters.
+Woody first appeared as a comic book character in 1942, appearing alongside Andy Panda and Oswald the Lucky Rabbit in Dell Comics' New Funnies, an anthology comic that featured a number of other Lantz characters.
 Eventually, Woody became the star of New Funnies, leading to Woody Woodpecker solo comics appearing as part of Dell Comics' Four Color Comics one-shot series, beginning in 1947.

 Walter Lantz Woody Woodpecker became an independent comic book (starting with issue #16 to reflect the earlier appearances in Four Color) in Dec.
 1952-Jan.
 1953.
 It ran for 201 issues, published by Dell and then Western Publishing (Whitman/Gold Key), lasting until 1983.

 Woody's niece and nephew Splinter and Knothead first made their appearances in the comics, later appearing in the cartoons.

 Notable creators involved with the Woody Woodpecker comic included Carl Fallberg, Paul Murry, Tony Strobl, Frank Thomas, and in the European comics, Freddy Milton.

 Woody also starred in a short-lived comic strip, syndicated by Consolidated News Features, in the early 1950s.

 Foreign-language versions of the Woody Woodpecker comic were published in many European countries, most actively in Sweden ("Hacke Hackspett"), the Netherlands, France, and Italy ("Picchiarello").